nicofirst1/nicofirst1.github.io/README.md

 * Based on Plain-Academic by Vasilios Mavroudis (https://github.com/mavroudisv/plain-academic).
 * Borrowed certain CSS elements from ©Copyright Kards 2016.
 Design by Styleshout (http://www.styleshout.com).

-I had to discontinue using the earlier template (v3) based on KARDS, due to long load times.

 ## Copyright and License